The IT department creates and maintains electronic accounts that allow people to access college systems and do college work.

 Not every account will have access to all services.
 Access is based on role and the requirements of that role, such as student, faculty, staff, or special non-employee.

-- Amherst Students: Upon matriculation, a student's applicant account (see below) is converted into a student account, complete with an email mailbox.
+- Amherst Students: In the first week of June (for fall semester starts) or in late December/early January (for spring semester starts), a student's applicant account (see below) is converted into a student account, complete with an email mailbox.
 Students studying abroad continue to have active accounts.
 Students who withdraw permanently from the College will have their account deleted at the end of their last semester.

 - Applicants: Applicant's receive Amherst accounts that let them track the progress of their applications.

 - Five College Students: Five College students enrolled in an Amherst course receive Amherst accounts.
 The account will only be valid for the semester in which the student is enrolled and may then be disabled until the student is again enrolled in an Amherst course.
 Note that Five College students also receive an Amherst email forwarding address (not a mailbox) in the form firstname.lastname@example.org.
 Mail sent to this address forwards automatically to the student's home institution email box.

 - Faculty: All faculty, including emeritus faculty, are given accounts.
 Faculty who leave the College will keep their accounts for one semester after they leave (unless other arrangements are made in advance) to allow them to transfer files to accounts at a new institution.
 Thus, faculty terminating after the spring semester have accounts through December; those leaving after the fall semester have accounts through the following June.

 - Staff: All regular staff (full-time or part-time) and casual employees are given accounts.
 Accounts of staff members who retire or leave the employment of the College are disabled on their last day of employment.
 Supervisors can request extensions for departing staff who will still be doing work for the College.